EpsilonSolutions/netscaler-command-reference/docs/cmp/cmp-action/cmp-action.md

 * NOCOMPRESS - Do not compress the response if the request matches a policy that uses this action.

 <b>deltaType</b>
-The type of delta action if compression type is delta compression.NOTE: This attribute is deprecated.Deprecating delta action in cmp policies
+The type of delta action if compression type is delta compression.

 <b>addVaryHeader</b>
 Control insertion of the Vary header in HTTP responses compressed by NetScaler.
 Intermediate caches store different versions of the response for different values of the headers present in the Vary response header.